voroshkov/Chorus-RF-Laptimer/README.md

 Happy flying!

-* Google Play and the Google Play logo are trademarks of Google LLC.
+/Google Play and the Google Play logo are trademarks of Google LLC./